TemposAlphabet/Puzzle-Games/README.md

 Then search for the "Install APK" icon.
 And voila!

-It'll allow you to play the Android game app on your PC!
+It'll allow you to play this Android game app on your PC!

 About me: